Home HeadphonesHeadphone Comparisons AKG K240 vs. Samson SR850: In Depth Comparison

 On Smokey Robinson and the Miracles’ “Tears of a Clown” this is never more apparent.
 While the vocals seemed a tad more pushed back, the bass line was easier to distinguish and sounded more organic.

-With the K240, there’s raw but warm energy derived from the music.
-There’s a reason this headphone is considered legendary, and listening to this song cemented that for me.
+With the K240, a raw but warm energy is derived from the music.
+There’s a reason this headphone is considered legendary, and listening to this song cemented exactly why.

 Bass